Boiler Repair Guide

 A power flush of the system is a complicated process and depending on the size of the property and the condition of the system, it can take between 6-8 hours to complete.

-Building Regulations or Planning Permission Approval for Boiler Repairs
+Building Regulations & Planning Permission for Boiler Repairs

 If a hot water or heating system needs to be repaired in an emergency, there is no need to apply for advance approval.
-Still, the repairs must comply with Building Regulations, and approval should be sought afterwards.
+Still, the repairs must comply with Building Regulations.

-In situations where a heating system has been altered or replaced, the last person to work on it is responsible for its safe running and should issue a certificate to state that all checks have been carried out.
+In situations where a heating system has been altered or replaced, the last person to work on it is responsible for its safe running and should provide documentation to state that all checks have been carried out.

 Boiler repairs do not typically require Planning Permission, although if a new flue needs to be fitted to a listed building or property in a conservation or other designated area, it is advisable to check with your local authority first.